- Akron High School

 Why Buffalo?

 Our local arrangements committee works hard to assure you a good turnout.
 We plan year round and have made it our goal to get any student or school that wants to attend to the fair.
 We have raised funds to achieve the goal of making the fair available to all and also to market our evening session to the community.
 We have had traffic of 8,000 or greater at all of our past seven fairs.
+We also go out of our way to make the visiting experience exceptional for our visiting exhibitors through special events before and during the event days.

 Counselors